-If you designed your board on a CAD program, you should also have access to intermediary thickness and rocker points such as 24” from nose and tail.
-With these thickness and rocker measurements handy, your first task is to make some pencil/Sharpie marks on your blank to act as guide points as you are removing material and shaping your rocker and thickness.
+Now, with your nose and tail rocker measurements handy, your first task is to make some pencil marks on your blank to act as guide points to hit as you are shaping your rocker.

-You will need a Versasquare, Tape Measure, and “Rocker Stick” to identify and mark the key points on the blank.
-A Rocker Stick is simply a long, straight stick placed along the stringer of the board to measure the depth of the rocker.
-Shapers typically use angle iron or square aluminum sticks that are cheap and easy to find at home centers.
+You will need a Tape Measure and a “Rocker Stick” to identify and mark the key points on the blank.
+A Rocker Stick is simply a long, straight stick placed along the stringer of the board to measure the nose and tail distances of the rocker from the lowest point of the bottom curve.
+Shapers typically use angle iron or square aluminum sticks that are cheap and easy to find at home centers but you can also use 1 x 4, 2 x 3, or 2 x 4 lumber.
 Find one that is at least as long as the board you plan to make.
 You can use any long stick to measure rocker, as long as it is straight and not too heavy so that it will bend the blank when placed on the stringer.

 A final note on marking your blank: don’t get overly caught up in the numbers!
 Water flow doesn't care about numbers, only curves.
 It’s OK if the blank does not allow you to get your exact rocker and thickness profile.
 It is more important to have smooth, continuous curves in your rocker than to try to “manipulate” the blank into fitting your exact thickness and rocker numbers.

-Once your final thickness points are marked, you follow the same procedure as the bottom with the planer and hard sanding block to remove material and flatten the deck down to your desired thickness.
-However, you will find it is very difficult to effectively plane material in the nose area of the deck because of the upward curve of the blank.
-In this area, you need to reduce the stringer thickness using a spokeshave and remove foam with a G-Rasp.
-Once again, use your yard stick to make sure you are keeping the deck flat, and use your trim plane, spoke shave, and G-Rasp to make any necessary adjustments.
+Once your final thickness points are marked on the stringer of the nose and tail, you follow the same procedure as the bottom with the trim plane and 24" Rasputin Tool to remove material from the deck down to your desired thickness.
+However, you will find it is very difficult to effectively plane the stringer in the nose area of the deck because of the upward curve of the blank.
+In this area, simply rotate the trim plane about 45 degrees to the stringer and you'll be able to get the tool into the curve.
+You'll remove less wood at an angle like this but it'll get the job done.

 MARKING RAIL BAND GUIDE POINTS

-Use a combination square to mark the appropriate rail band points on the rails (for both top and bottom rail bands) and use your Versasquare to mark your deck and bottom rail band points.
-Some people draw lines to connect these dots to create guidelines, but we prefer not to do this, as the lines are very difficult to draw accurately, and they will end up throwing you off.
+Use a tape measure to mark the appropriate rail band points on the rails for both deck rail bands and bottom tuck.
+Some people draw lines to connect these dots to create guidelines for a more visual approach to shaping.
+Up to you but scribing lines is not really necessary, just shape until you hit the dots laid out on the blank.
 As in many other steps of shaping, it is better to trust your eyes, step back from what you are doing, and try to get your rail bands cut as smoothly as possible by eye.
 The rail band marks on the deck and rails at a few key points along the length of the board should be enough to guide you through the process.